Hives (Urticaria) factsheet

 Hives and antibiotics

-Some children will have hives at the same time as taking antibiotics for an infection.
+Some children have hives while taking antibiotics for an infection.
+Hives are usually caused by the infection, not the antibiotics.

-If you are concerned, your child's doctor can organise a test in the hospital to see whether your child has an antibiotic allergy.
+If you are concerned, your child’s doctor can arrange a test in a hospital to check for an antibiotic allergy.

 Hives and other medications